siwells/simonwells.org/content/teaching.md

 ##### @ Edinburgh Napier University

+These are some modules that I previously taught on at Edinburgh Napier University.

 * SET07109: Programming Fundamentals
 * SET08114: Mobile Application Development
 * SET09117: Algorithms & Data Structures